unoplatform/uno.toolkit.ui/doc/getting-started.md

 The Uno.Toolkit library is available as NuGet packages that can be added to any new or existing Uno solution.

+> [!NOTE]
-> [!NOTE]: As of [Uno 4.7](https://platform.uno/blog/uno-platform-4-7-new-project-template-performance-improvements-and-more/), the solution template of an Uno app has changed.
+> As of [Uno 4.7](https://platform.uno/blog/uno-platform-4-7-new-project-template-performance-improvements-and-more/), the solution template of an Uno app has changed.
 There is no longer a Shared project (.shproj), it has been replaced with a regular cross-platform library containing all user code files, referred to as the **App Code Library** project.
 This also implies that package references can be included in a single location without the previous need to include those in all project heads.

 This article is a guide for installing the base Uno.Toolkit library, additional steps are needed when installing the Toolkit support libraries for Uno.Material and Uno.Cupertino.
 Most controls within the base Toolkit library are not designed to be used without an underlying design system installed.
 After following the installation steps below, refer to the following guides for Material/Cupertino support: